EvilPort2/SimpleGestureRecognition/README.md

 2. You need additional imutils functionalities.
 These can be found here https://github.com/jrosebr1/imutils.<br>

 # Usage
 First run the range-detector.py to set the range for the mask for colour segmentation and then press q when the perfect range is found.
+The easiest way to use it is to put the yellow paper in front of the camera and then slowly increasing the lower parameters(H_MIN, V_MIN, S_MIN) one by one and then slowly decreasing the upper parameters (H_MAX, V_MAX, S_MAX).
+When the adjusting has been done you will find that only the yellow paper will have a corresponding white patch and rest of the image will be dark.
 Then start the gesture_action.py.
 No need to change anything in the gesture_action.py file.

     python3 range-detector.py -f HSV -w
     python3 gesture_action.py